Robbers escape with hostages atop cars in Brazil bank heist | Law-Order

 Robbers escape with hostages atop cars in Brazil bank heist

-The criminals had burned vehicles in strategic locations to impede access.Araatubas mayor, Dilador Borges, said authorities believe undetonated explosives remain in some areas of the city center, and called on residents to remain in their homes.Local media reported that branches belonging to state banks Caixa Federal and Banco do Brasil were the ones targeted.
+Sao Paulos public security secretariat said in a statement that 380 police officers were trying to locate the escaped criminals.Araatubas mayor, Dilador Borges, said earlier Monday morning that authorities believe undetonated explosives remain in some areas of the city center, and called on residents to remain in their homes.Local media reported that branches belonging to state banks Caixa Federal and Banco do Brasil were the ones targeted.

 Bank robbers armed with explosives and high-powered rifles plunged a city in Sao Paulo state's interior into terror early Monday, taking civilians hostage and even putting some on their cars while making their escape.